simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 ### Background

 Hypertension or elevated blood pressure is a serious medical condition that significantly increases the risks of diabetes, heart, brain, kidney, and other diseases.
 According to the WHO, an estimated 1.28 billion adults aged 30-79 years worldwide have hypertension, with two-thirds living in low- and middle-income countries.
-Only 1 in 5 adults with hypertension have their blood pressure under control<sup>1</sup>.
-Diabetes is also a leading cause of death and disability, affecting 0.5 billion people worldwide, the majority in low- and middle-income countries<sup>2</sup>.
+But only 1 in 5 adults with hypertension have their blood pressure under control<sup>1</sup>.
+Diabetes is another leading cause of death and disability, affecting 0.5 billion people worldwide, the majority in low- and middle-income countries<sup>2</sup>.

 Given the high prevalence and co-morbidity of hypertension and diabetes, they are often treated together in primary care settings.
 Having a single digital tool to manage these patients is critical.

 This Hypertension & Diabetes package is based on the DHIS2 Tracker program deployed in Nigeria since 2021, in collaboration with the Federal Ministry of Health Nigeria, National Primary Health Care Development Agency, HISP-Nigeria, WHO and Resolve to Save Lives.
-Indicators for the package were derived from the WHO HEARTS Technical package for hypertension management and WHO guidelines for diabetes.
+Indicators for the package were derived from the [WHO HEARTS Technical Package](https://www.who.int/publications/i/item/9789240001367) for hypertension management and WHO guidelines for diabetes.

 As of May 2024, over 30,000 hypertensive and diabetes patients are being managed across 104 primary healthcare facilities with this DHIS2 Tracker program.
 The Nigeria program is based on the design of the [Simple App](https://www.simple.org/), a custom mobile application developed by RTSL, deployed in 4 countries, with 4 million patients enrolled for hypertension and diabetes care as of June 2024.

 Before the [Nigeria Hypertension Control Initiative](https://www.afro.who.int/news/nigeria-collaborates-who-curb-hypertension-introduces-control-initiative) (NHCI), there were no tools to track the management of hypertension and diabetes patients, and only suspected cases were recorded in the national DHIS2 system.
 NHCI first introduced paper-based tools for tracking and monitoring these patients over time, but this approach had several issues.
 It increased workload and placed the burden on frontline healthcare workers.
-This resulted in data quality problems, such as inconsistencies, missing information, calculation errors, and delays in reporting.
-Program managers and policymakers couldn’t get the accurate data they needed for decision-making.
-To address these issues, the DHIS2 Tracker was deployed across NHCI-supported facilities in Kano and Ogun states.
+This caused data quality problems, such as inconsistencies, missing information, calculation errors, and delays in reporting.
+The result was that program managers and policymakers couldn’t get the accurate data they needed for decision-making.
+To address this, the DHIS2 Tracker was deployed across NHCI-supported facilities in Kano and Ogun states.

 The key goal of this package is to collect accurate data at the right time, drive data-backed program improvements and scale hypertension management.
 And to do it while reducing the burden on health staff.